qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 Flash software using QDL
 ------------------------------------

-1. Ensure that the ModemManager tool is not running.
+1. Ensure that the ModemManager tool isn't running.

    Some Linux distributions include the ModemManager tool, which allows you to configure the mobile broadband.
 When the device is connected in the USB mode, it is identified as a Qualcomm modem, and the ModemManager tries to configure the device.
 As this interferes with the QDL flashing, you must disable the ModemManager before connecting your device.